-U.S. \$

-UNITED STATES OF AMERICA STATE OF CONNECTICUT SOUTH CENTRAL CONNECTICUT REGIONAL WATER AUTHORITY together with interest on the aggregate unpaid principal balance thereof.
-Unless otherwise required by law, the aggregate unpaid principal amount of this Project Loan Obligation and the interest thereon shall be payable in the amount of

-Project Loan Obligation

-The South Central Connecticut Regional Water Authority, New Haven, Connecticut (the "Municipality"), for value received, hereby unconditionally promises to pay to the STATE OF CONNECTICUT (the "State") pursuant to the terms and conditions of a and Project Loan and Subsidy Agreement dated , 20 between the Municipality and the State, (the "Agreement"), the principal sum of:

-, with final payment due and owing on , with final payment due and owing on , Such installments shall be comprised of principal and interest as shown on the Schedule of Payments attached hereto, subject to the Municipality's rights to prepay this Project Loan Obligation in whole or in part without premium or penalty as set forth in the Agreement.
-If the Municipality should exercise such right of prepayment, the schedule of remaining principal and interest payments, if any, shall be adjusted accordingly by the State.
+U.S. \$, 20 UNITED STATES OF AMERICA STATE OF CONNECTICUT SOUTH CENTRAL CONNECTICUT REGIONAL WATER AU THORITY Project Loan Obligation The South Central Connecticut Regional Water Authority, New Have "Municipality"), for value received, hereby unconditionally promises to pay CONNECTICUT (the "State") pursuant to the terms and conditions of a Loan and Subsidy Agreement dated , 20 between the Municipality a "Agreement"), the principal sum of: to the STATE OF and Project (\$) together with interest on the aggregate unpaid principal balance thereof. required by law, the aggregate unpaid principal amount of this Project Loan interest thereon shall be payable in the amount of Obligation and the nt due and owing on Such installments shall be comprised of principal and the Schedule of Payments attached hereto, subject to the Municipality's ri Project Loan Obligation in whole or in part without premium or penalty Agreement.
+If the Municipality should exercise such right of prepayment Agreement.
+If the Mullicipanty should exercise such fight of prepayment m, me schedule of remaining principal and interest payments, if any, shall be adjusted accordingly by the State.